arc-securitas/webapp/README.md

 ## API Calls
-HTTP requests are used by the frontend to communicate with the backend. ==The results of the HTTP requests as a state in the frontend.==
+HTTP requests are used by the frontend to communicate with the backend.
+The results of the HTTP requests are stored as a state in the frontend.
 1. Import the state hook.
 Import any other hooks such as the effect, params, and navigate based on the need.
 ```
 import React, { useState } from 'react';